 The Azul framework is well-documented to help you get started building GUIs.

-The Azul framework takes a different approach to GUI development, and, so far, the framework has been used in more than 200 Rust projects.
-The Azul framework is functional, and, according to the documentation, you can use it in production.
+Azul takes a different approach to GUI development, and, so far, the framework has been used in more than 200 Rust projects.
+The framework is functional, and according to the documentation, you can use it in production.

-egui is an immediate-mode, easy-to-use, portable library for building GUIs in Rust that run on the web, computers, and game engines in development. egui is aiming to be the easiest library for building web applications in Rust:
+egui is an immediate-mode, easy-to-use, portable library for building GUIs in Rust that run on the web, computers, and game engines in development. egui aims to be the easiest library for building web applications in Rust.

 The GUI libraries discussed in this article each offer different features and functionalities.
 The comparison table below will help you to make choices and considerations for your next project:

-Many of the GUI libraries in the Rust ecosystem are premature projects with a lot of good features.
+Many of the GUI libraries in the Rust ecosystem are premature projects (compared to those in other ecosystems) with many good features.
 Be sure to consider the state of the library for your project; it’s risky to use untested libraries.

 You’ll also want to consider the library’s compatibility based on what you’re building and where the project will run.
 It’s always recommended to thoroughly test and evaluate any library or tool before using it in a production environment.

 There are many other GUI libraries in the Rust ecosystem; you can find a comprehensive list on Are We GUI Yet and LibHunt.
-In this tutorial, we explored several popular GUI libraries in the Rust ecosystem, including Druid, Slint, Tauri, gtk-rs, fltk-rs, iced, relm, Azul, and egui.
+In this tutorial, we explored several popular GUI libraries in the Rust ecosystem, including Druid, Xilem, Slint, Tauri, gtk-rs, fltk-rs, iced, relm, Azul, egui, and Yew.
 Hopefully, this tutorial has given you some insight into choosing the best GUI library for your next project!

 Modernize how you debug your Rust apps — start monitoring for free.